pantheon-systems/documentation/source/content/guides/edge-integrations/05-analytics.md

 ## Reporting

+To find your new data, log into Google Analytics.
+In the main navigation, go to Behavior > Events > Top Events.

 ![Top Events menu](../../../images/guides/edge-integrations/ei-analytics-24-top-events.png)

-To find your new data, login to Google Analytics.
-In the main navigation, go to Behavior > Events > Top Events.
+Click on the **Secondary dimension** button, right below the **Event Category** label.
+This will display the custom dimensions you created earlier.

 ![Event Analytics view](../../../images/guides/edge-integrations/ei-analytics-25-events-analytics-view.png)

-Click on the “Secondary dimension” button, right below the Event Category.
-You should now see the custom dimensions you created earlier.
-Clicking on any of them, will display the associated data.
+You can click on any label in the list to display the associated data.

 ![Secondary Dimension](../../../images/guides/edge-integrations/ei-analytics-26-secondary-dimension.png)

-You are able to toggle between the different custom dimensions by clicking on the same area and switching them.
+You can also toggle between the different custom dimensions by clicking in the list of events to switch views.

 ![List of events by dimension](../../../images/guides/edge-integrations/ei-analytics-27-event-list.png)